ThemeZee/themezee-toolkit/readme.txt

 == Installation ==

 1. Activate the plugin
-2. Go to Appearance > Theme Addons > Toolkit and enable all the modules you need
+2. Go to Settings > ThemeZee Plugins > Toolkit and enable all the modules you need
 3. For detailed setup instructions, visit the official [Documentation](http://themezee.com/docs/toolkit-documentation/) page

 == Screenshots ==